stevanus-christopel/unify-website/src/content/components/tabs/code/README.md

 ### Usage

 1. Install **unify-react-mobile** by running `yarn add unify-react-mobile` or `npm install unify-react-mobile` on your project.
-2. Use `import { Tab } from 'unify-react-mobile'` on top of your code.
+2. Use `import Tab from 'unify-react-mobile/build/Tab'` on top of your code.
+3. Use `import TabContent from 'unify-react-mobile/build/TabContent'` on top of your code.
-3. Code your `<Tab />` component based on your requirement with modifiers & props below.
+4. Code your `<Tab />` or `<TabContent />` component based on your requirement with modifiers & props below.